Ethereum Improvement Proposal (EIP)

 - EIP

-EIPs document technical standards for Ethereum, including core protocol changes, client APIs, and contract standards like ERC-20 and ERC-721.
-Each proposal goes through stages: Draft, Review, Last Call, and Final (or Withdrawn/Rejected).
+EIPs document technical standards for Ethereum, including core protocol changes, client APIs, networking rules, and contract standards like ERC-20 and ERC-721.
+Each proposal moves through defined statuses such as Draft, Review, Last Call, Final, Stagnant, Withdrawn, or Rejected.

 Ethereum (ETH)